Origho-precious/holiday-bot/README.md

 SLACK_TOKEN=
 ```

-This app uses [mailtrap.io](https://mailtrap.io/) for sending email notices and also has a slack bot for sending notices to the channels it's connected to.
+This app fetches holidays from google calendar API, uses [mailtrap.io](https://mailtrap.io/) for sending email notices and also has a slack bot for sending notices to the channels it's connected to.

 NOTE: For now it is scoped to only send notices for Nigerian public holidays and I will be extending it to have worldwide coverage soon but you can change it to your desired country by updating the country region in `src/constants/index.ts`.